gabrielsecyz/gabrielsecyz/README.md

      Look that = "hacking a system is not as easy as it seems."

-  Experience = { "𝐜𝐫𝐚𝐜𝐤𝐞𝐫", "full stack programmer", "computer graphics", "3D editor" ; }
+  Experience = { "Hacker", "full stack programmer", "computer graphics", "3D editor" ; }

      Taste = "[Castilho - 3 Da Madrugada"; "Wiu - Cheirosa"; "Harry Potter"; "Ler livros tecnologicos";]